Kamil2104/Counter/README.md

 Run the application:
 npm start

-Open your browser and go to http://localhost:3000 to view the app:
+Open your browser and go to http://localhost:3000 to view the app.

 Dependencies:
 React